MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/using-in-azure-functions.md

+---
+title: Using MSAL.NET with Azure Functions
+---

 # Using MSAL.NET with Azure Functions

 When using MSAL.NET in Azure Functions, it can happen that libraries are not copied to the directory.